intel/xpumanager/doc/README.md

 Before start build doc, you have to setup environment and denpendencies first.

-First you need to install python3-venv, and liblua (for ubuntu you need install liblua5.2-dev; but for CentOS/RHEL/SUSE, you need install liblua5.3)
+First you need to install python3-venv, doxygen and liblua (for ubuntu you need install liblua5.2-dev; but for CentOS/RHEL/SUSE, you need install liblua5.3)

 Then, you can run below commands to setup: